jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 instances without users noticing the event.
 This option uses `iptables` so the tool needs to be run as root when used.

 Users have also the option to write their own logic for reacting to `draining` (or other) state change by providing user scripts.
 (See [Configuration](#Configuration)).
+By default, scripts under a subdirectory of /etc/cs-instance-watcher.d/ with the name of the state, will be executed on state change.

+	/etc/cs-instance-watcher.d/draining/script_to_launch_on_draining_state_transition.sh

 ## Installation